Miami Vice (film): Plot

 Posing as highly skilled drug smugglers, Sonny and Rico offer their services to Yero, the cartel's security and intelligence man.
 After a high-tension meeting, they pass screening and are introduced to Arcángel de Jesús Montoya, transnational drug trafficking kingpin.
-In the course of their investigation, Crockett and Tubbs learn that the cartel is using the Aryan Brotherhood to distribute drugs, and is supplying them with state-of-the-art weaponry, which they had used to kill the Russian undercovers.
-Meanwhile, Crockett tries to gather further evidence from Montoya's financial adviser and lover, Isabella, but ends up starting a secret romance with her while on a trip by speedboat to Cuba.
-At a club, the two dance closely, observed by Yero.
-Afterwards, Crockett and Isabella discuss the possibility and impossibility of running away together.
+In the course of their investigation, Crockett and Tubbs learn that the cartel is using the Aryan Brotherhood to distribute drugs, and supply them with state-of-the-art weaponry, which they had used to kill the Russian undercovers.
+Meanwhile, Crockett tries to gather further evidence from Montoya's financial adviser and lover, Isabella but ends up starting a secret romance with her while on a trip by speedboat to Cuba.
+At a club, the two dance closely, as observed by Yero.
+Afterward, Crockett and Isabella discuss the possibility and impossibility of running away together.
 Tubbs begins to fear for the team's safety with Crockett's fling.
-Those fears are soon realized as Trudy, the unit's intelligence agent and Rico's girlfriend, is kidnapped by the Aryan Brotherhood on Yero's order, who never trusted Crockett and Tubbs.
-The Aryan Brotherhood demand for Crockett and Tubbs to deliver the cartel's load directly to them.
+Those fears are soon realized as Trudy, the unit's intelligence agent, and Rico's girlfriend, is kidnapped by the Aryan Brotherhood on Yero's order, who never trusted Crockett and Tubbs.
+The Aryan Brotherhood demanded for Crockett and Tubbs to deliver the cartel's load directly to them.
 With Lt.
-Castillo's help and clues given by Trudy, the unit triangulates Trudy's location to a mobile home in a trailer park and perform a rescue, but she is critically injured when Tubbs fails to evacuate her before a bomb is remotely detonated by Yero.
-Soon afterwards, Yero reveals Isabella's betrayal to Montoya and captures her.
+Castillo's help due to hearing aircraft noise down the phone and clues given by Trudy, the unit triangulates Trudy's location to a mobile home in a trailer park near an airport.
+Tubbs grabs a discarded pizza box from a trash can to have an excuse to knock on the door, pretending to be delivering for Milano's Pizza.
+He and his team try to rescue Trudy, but she is critically injured when a bomb is remotely detonated by Yero, destroying the building, as Tubbs had encouraged Trudy to stay put to avoid gunfire.
+Soon afterward, Yero reveals Isabella's betrayal to Montoya and captures her.
 In the showdown, Crockett and Tubbs face off against Yero, his men, and the Aryan Brotherhood in a shipyard at the port of Miami.

 During the firefight, Crockett begins to call in backup.
-When Isabella sees his police shield and radio, she realizes that he is a cop.
+When Isabella sees his police shield and radio, she realises that he is a cop.
 Betrayed, Isabella wrestles with Crockett until he subdues her.
 Tubbs guns down Yero as he attempts to shoot his way to safety.
 After the gunfight, Crockett takes Isabella to a police safehouse and insists she will have to leave without him.
-Isabella tells him "time is luck," holding out hope the fling can continue, but he tells her they "have run out of time."
+Isabella tells him "time is luck," holding out hope their affair can continue, but he tells her they "have run out of time."

-Crockett arranges for Isabella to leave the country and return home in Cuba, thus avoiding arrest.
-Meanwhile, Tubbs is keeping watch on Trudy in hospital as she begins to awaken from her coma.
+Crockett arranges for Isabella to leave the country and return home to Cuba, thus avoiding arrest.
+Meanwhile, Tubbs is keeping watch on Trudy in the hospital as she begins to awaken from her coma.